nickvourd/Supernova/README.md

 go build Supernova
 ```

-:information_source: Also, you can use the [compiled binaries](https://github.com/nickvourd/Supernova/releases) of Supernova.
+:information_source: Alternatively, you can use the [precompiled binaries](https://github.com/nickvourd/Supernova/releases) of Supernova.

 ## References